Honours Thesis Assessment Policy

 1. Deadline

-1.1 The deadline for submission of thesis will be 4pm on the last day of undergraduate teaching of the semester in which the thesis is due to be completed.
-Extensions may be granted only on medical or compassionate grounds when documentation is provided.
+1.1 The deadline for submission of thesis will be 4pm on Friday of Week 11, Semester 2.
+Extensions may be granted only on medical or compassionate grounds when approved documentation is provided.
 Any extension may result in graduation being delayed.
+The oral defence will take place after the thesis has been submitted and examined.
+Typically, this will occur in the exam period of the submitting semester.

 2. Marking Procedures